ucsd-progsys/liquidhaskell/docs/mkDocs/docs/install.md

 - [Example Project 2](https://github.com/ucsd-progsys/lh-plugin-demo-client) (uses Example Project 1 as a dependency)

-You can use the `.cabal`, `stack.yaml` and `cabal.project` files in the sample packages to see how to write the equivalent files for your own codebase.
+You can use the `.cabal`, `stack.yaml` and `cabal.project` files in the example packages to see how to write the equivalent files for your own codebase.

 ### Liquid Dependencies